Music carries emotion. Emotion carries truth.

 - what memories appear

-- what you want to do (lean in, turn away, move, cry, go quiet)
+- what you want to do: lean in, turn away, move, cry, or go quiet

-From the theme you chose, pick one reflection question (two at most).
+Pick one reflection question.
 Let it land.
 See what appears — on the page, in your body, or just in your awareness.

 - Name one thing you noticed.